kamalshkeir/kago/README.md

 ```

 ```
-# running 'go run main.go' will generate assets folder with all static and template files for admin
+# running 'go run main.go' the first time, will generate assets folder with all static and template files for admin
 $ go run main.go

 # make sure you copy 'assets/.env.example' beside your main at the root folder
 and rename it to '.env'
+# if u want to use different database, you can change it at .env

+# make sure you run go run *.go shell and then createsuperuser to create admin account

 # you can change port and host by putting Env Vars 'HOST' and 'PORT' or using flags:
 $ go run main.go -h 0.0.0.0 -p 3333 to run on http://0.0.0.0:3333